AIGA Maine Design for Good 2017 Initiative

 “We believe that every girl has the potential to create her own social change – she just needs the right tools and inspiration.”

-Led by local, professional designers Karan Cushman and Kate Howe, the “Find Your Drive” workshops use creative problem solving to help girls explore their passions and think outside of the box about their abilities to change the world.
+Led by local, professional designers Karan Cushman, Kate Howe, and Brooke Hamilton, the “Find Your Drive” workshops use creative problem solving to help girls explore their passions and think outside of the box about their abilities to change the world.
 Girls work to identify their unique strengths, discover their leadership style, and reframe problems in the world as opportunities, boosting their self-confidence and motivation to become a leader and innovate for a better future.
 Girls graduate with a personal mission statement for improving the world around them.